Systemic Risk Management (CPD) (Online)

 For the best online experience, we recommend the use of Chrome as your default browser, along with a USB (or other) headset with built in microphone.
 Each live webinar will last one hour.
 Outside of this you can also expect to spend additional time completing pre session material, such as watching introduction videos or preparing some questions for discussion.

 Duration & Certificate of Completion

-This course will run over a 7 week period (dates to be confirmed).
+This course will run over a 6 week period (see timetable section for dates).
 On successful completion participants will be provided with a Certificate of Completion.
 Note class attendance will be recorded.

 Registration & Fees